symfony/symfony-docs/messenger.rst

             buses:
                 messenger.bus.default:
                     middleware:
-                        # Works with the FQCN if the class discovery is enabled
-                        - App\\Middleware\\MyMiddleware
+                        - "App\\Middleware\\MyMiddleware"

-                        # Or with some service name
-                        - app.middleware.yours
+                        - "App\\Middleware\\AnotherMiddleware"

-Note that if the service is abstract, then a child service will be created per bus.
+Note that if the service is abstract, then a different instance of service will be created per bus.

 Disabling default middleware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~